dotnet/docs/includes/net-standard-2.0.md

 <sup>1</sup> The versions listed for .NET Framework apply to .NET Core 2.0 SDK and later versions of the tooling.
 Older versions used a different mapping for .NET Standard 1.5 and higher.
 You can [download tooling for .NET Core tools for Visual Studio 2015](https://github.com/dotnet/core/blob/main/release-notes/download-archives) if you cannot upgrade to Visual Studio 2017 or a later version.

 <sup>2</sup> The versions listed here represent the rules that NuGet uses to determine whether a given .NET Standard library is applicable.
-For .NET Framework projects that need to use such libraries, we recommend that you upgrade the project to target .NET Framework 4.7.2 or higher.
+For .NET Framework projects that need to use .NET Standard 2.0, we recommend that you upgrade the project to target .NET Framework 4.7.2 or higher.

 For more information, see [.NET Standard 2.0][2.0].
 For an interactive table, see [.NET Standard versions](https://dotnet.microsoft.com/platform/dotnet-standard#versions).